 - Line thickness sets the width in pixels of the line used to draw the convergence monitor curves.

 All the monitor options settings are held in the CHAM.INI file, which can be edited from File - Open file for editing.

 The Run version menu leads to the dialog boxes below:

 These allow the choice between Public, Private and Prompt for Satellite and Earth.

 See also the Compile and Build menus for information on creating private executables.

-Note that if the private executable is chosen, and GROUND.HTM or MAIN.HTM or GENTRA.HTM are newer than EAREXE.EXE, the choice will be offered of re-compiling and re-linking.
+Note that if the private executable is chosen, and GROUND.FOR or MAIN.FOR or GENTRA.FOR are newer than EAREXE.EXE, the choice will be offered of re-compiling and re-linking.

 For Photon, the choice is between Photon and WinPho.
 Photon is the original version of the text-mode post-processor.
 WinPho is a new Windows version.

 For 'CAD Conversion', the choice is between the default 'Datmaker' import for a large range of CAD files, or a much older internal conversion restricted to STL files.
 Sometimes this will read in STL files which are too big for Datmaker.

 For 'MPI Version (Parallel)', the choice is between MPICH2 or Microsoft MPI.
 The choice depends on how the Earth executable has been compiled and linked, and will normally be set correctly at installation time.